 Step 3: Match that Info with the Table

-- Now what you need to do is simply match the information you noted earlier with the table we have provided below.
+- Now, you need to match the information you noted earlier with the table we have provided below.

-- Lastly, if you have a question, ‘How can I check whether my Android phone is 32-bit or 64-bit?’, then simply refer to the above guide and you’ll get the processor of Android device.
+- Lastly, if you have a question, ‘How can I check whether my Android phone is 32-bit or 64-bit?’, then refer to the above guide, and you’ll get the processor of the Android device.

 Finally!
-This is how you can check the processor of Android phone.
-Now there won’t be any more difficulty or confusion while installing apps, custom ROMs, Apps, and most importantly the Xposed Framework.
-Feel free to ask your questions in the comment section below.
-Thank you!
+This is how you can check the processor of an Android phone.
+Now there won’t be any more difficulty or confusion while installing apps, custom ROMs, Apps, and most importantly, the Xposed Framework.
+Feel free to ask your questions in the comment box below.